blackshadev/qt-dive-uploader/libdivecomputer_man.md

 1. Creating a context for logging and error handling
 2. Selecting the descriptor for your dive computer
 3. Selecting and the transport to interface with your device
-4. Selecting a source which connects to your device
+4. Selecting a transport device and opening communication with it
 5. Downloading data from your device
 6. Parsing the the data to a more usable state